izzdupont/luizresume/README.md

 Assisted IT Managers in the deployment of retail tablets, ensuring adherence to standardized configurations and efficient deployment across all stores.

-*Titan Fuel Cloud System Installation*
+*Titan Fuel Cloud System Implementation*

 Deployed and troubleshoot the Titan Fuel cloud online system across multiple sites, ensuring smooth operation and resolving technical issues promptly.